Reviewed for accuracy by the PayoutMath team — US sellers and creators who use these platforms · Last verified 25 April 2026

 Plus Programme threshold

 The Plus Programme split (60/40 above $75k revenue) creates a modest cliff.
 Below the threshold, you’re at 50/50.
-Cross the threshold and the next pound earns 60/40 — until the rolling 12-month window resets.
+Cross the threshold and the next dollar earns 60/40 — until the rolling 12-month window resets.

 For most streamers this is purely theoretical.
 The threshold equates to ~$75k/year in TWITCH revenue (i.e. after Twitch’s cut) — which means you need to be one of the larger US streamers to hit it.